KindleModding/kindlemodding.github.io/jailbreaking/AdBreak/index.md

         <div class="step">
             <h2>Download Ads</h2>
             <div class="stepContent">
-                Leave your kindle for a while, connected to the internet, so it can download advertisements.<br/><br/> If you press the lock button, an advertisement should be displayed.<br/><br/> If advertisements aren't being downloaded after a while, a factory reset may help.
+                <p>Leave your kindle for a while, connected to the internet, so it can download advertisements.<br/><br/> If you press the lock button, an advertisement should be displayed.<br/><br/> If advertisements aren't being downloaded after a while, a factory reset may help.</p>
             </div>
         </div>
         <div class="step">
-            <h2>Aeroplane Mode<br/><br/></h2>
+            <h2>Aeroplane Mode</h2>
             <div class="stepContent">
-                Once you have verified ads are displayed on the lockscreen, enable airplane mode.
+                <p>Once you have verified ads are displayed on the lockscreen, enable airplane mode.</p>
-                <br/><br/>
                 <img src="./airplane_mode.png" />
             </div>
         </div>